 Ref Action Responsibility By When SG 1 Agree Investment Beliefs Reflecting the Commitment to Net Zero Authority Completed SG 2 Revise Investment Strategy following 2022 Fund Valuation directly reflecting Net Zero Commitment, including further scenario and transition path analysis (to be repeated in each triennial strategy review).
-Head of Investment Strategy March 2023 SG 3 Review performance of all investments in the context of the Net Zero Commitment on a rolling basis.
-Director Ongoing commencing 2020/21 Annual Report SG 4 Monitor the delivery of the Net Zero Commitment and the transition path on an annual basis Director Ongoing commencing 2020/21 Annual Report SG 5 Create a forum to engage with Border to Coast to identify how they can assist and support the Authority on its Net Zero journey.
+Assistant Director - Investment Strategy Completed alongside this update SG 3 Review performance of all investments in the context of the Net Zero Commitment on a rolling basis.
+Director Ongoing SG 4 Monitor the delivery of the Net Zero Commitment and the transition path on an annual basis Director Ongoing SG 5 Create a forum to engage with Border to Coast to identify how they can assist and support the Authority on its Net Zero journey.
 Director Completed Now part of ongoing dialogue with Border to Coast